Full dress uniform: U.S. Air Force

 In the mid-1980s, "ceremonial blue" uniform and "ceremonial white" uniform were introduced in the United States Air Force.
 The ceremonial uniforms were discontinued by 1 August 1994 and 1 March 1993 respectively.
-However, the United States Air Force Honor Guard are authorized to wear a ceremonial variant of the Air Force's service uniform.
+The United States Air Force Honor Guard are authorized to wear a ceremonial variant of the Air Force's service uniform.

 U.S. Army

 Members of the First Troop Philadelphia City Cavalry in ceremonial dress uniform.

 Prior to the 20th century, the uniforms of the United States Army were primarily made out of a combination of dark blue wool (for tunics or coats) and light blue (for trousers and breeches).
 After the adoption of olive drab and khaki uniforms in 1902, the US Army retained blue uniforms as its full dress until 1917.
 A modernised and simplified blue dress uniform was introduced in 1937.

-The blue full dress ceremonial overcoat was reintroduced in January 1929, and saw alterations to its design in 1936 and 1937, before it was suspended from use in 1943.
+The blue full dress ceremonial overcoat was reintroduced in January 1929.
+It saw alterations to its design in 1936 and 1937, before it was suspended from use in 1943.
 The overcoat was reauthorized for use by officers in 1947, although it seldom sees use.
 The ceremonial overcoat with a white scarf is presently listed as an optional purchase item in the Army's uniform regulations, with general officers, aides-de-camp, and command sergeants major being authorized to wear it in formal ceremonial occasions during cold-weather conditions.

 In 1956, the Army introduced a blue service dress uniform, based on the full dress blue uniform.
 Presently, the Class A Army Service Uniform serves as the U.S. Army's equivalent to full dress.
 In November 2018, the U.S. Army announced the dress blue service uniform would be replaced by Army Green service uniforms.
 The U.S. Army intends to maintain the dress blue uniforms for ceremonial use.

 The U.S. Army's uniform regulations also define a class of "special ceremonial units," that are authorized to wear distinct ceremonial regimental uniforms for ceremonies and public duties.
 They include select U.S. Army band and guard units, including the 3rd Infantry Regiment's Commander-in-Chief's Guard, the First Troop Philadelphia City Cavalry, and some National Guard.
-Additionally, cadets at the United States Military Academy wear a cadet grey swallow-tailed blouse with white trousers and black shako for parades and drills.
+Cadets at the United States Military Academy wear a cadet grey swallow-tailed blouse with white trousers and black shako for parades and drills.